pyvideo/pyvideo_scrape/README.md

 ### New conference and little time available

 Use `minimal_download: true`, download and pull request.
-If no more changes are added no review is needed and it's easier to publish.
+If no more changes are added no review is needed and it's easier to publish and you can overwrite it later.

 ### New content in a "minimal_download" conference